 Where the design community meets.

-Seattle Interface Prototyper / Designer Joined over 6 years ago Joe has invited Carlos Santiago
+Seattle Interface Prototyper / Designer Joined almost 7 years ago Joe has invited Carlos Santiago

 Usually there's some sort of content team or person who's in charge of copywriting.
 And if there's not a person there should at least be a content strategy set for just this case.
 Tone of voice, point of view, type of content, content rules if automated or customized and so much more.

 The decision on approval is going to be unique to your organization.

 I've been working as Product and UX Design at Discovery Education remotely for over 2 years now.
 If you have any additional questions let me know.

 I just made the same switch 2 weeks ago as a personal challenge to learn a new too.

 One of the big things I like is the additional Open Type text features.
 It's really nice when doing table design and is you have a certain use cases that aren't super common, but are nice to be able to address when they do come up.

 For me personally, I've found the performance to be better than Sketch recently.